LOCALS SPECIAL: Queenslanders can save 40% by using code LOCAL40 at checkout. Proof of address may be required. Valid until 31 August 2020.

 Discover the marine wonderland of the outer Great Barrier Reef, just a 90-minute boat trip from Cairns.
 We’ll spend five hours at the reef and visit two stunning dive sites.
 These are expertly chosen from our exclusive moorings on the Norman, Saxon and Hastings reefs to bring you the best quality conditions and diverse marine life, from colourful corals to inquisitive Nemos, turtles, stingrays and giant Maori Wrasse.

-ReefQuest is purpose built for diving and snorkelling, with a spacious dive deck and a sunken platform offering easy access to the water, plus state of the art equipment.
+AquaQuest is our newest vessel and purpose built for diving and snorkelling.
+It has a spacious dive deck and a sunken platform offering easy access to the water, plus state of the art equipment.
 Choose safe and enjoyable snorkelling for you and your family, introductory diving with full pre-dive tuition, or certified diving for a choice of three spectacular dives.

 During your Great Barrier Reef day trip, enjoy our large sun decks, air conditioned indoor spaces and hot fresh water showers.
 At lunch, help yourself to a plentiful tropical buffet including a selection of salads, cold meat and fruits.